 Minimum Length of Stay Restrictions

 As we already know, people usually prefer longer stays in RV parks.
 You can set minimum night restrictions to manage their bookings for different seasons and booking windows.
 These restrictions are instituted to increase your vacation rental’s occupancy rate.
-It is important to understand your guests’ booking patterns to properly instate length of stay restrictions.
+It is important to understand your guests’ booking patterns to instate length of stay restrictions properly.
 Let’s look at a few scenarios:

 - If you are a destination that receives many weekend bookings in a few days, you may want to restrict bookings to a three-night minimum length of stay.
 If you don’t, you might end up with a booking that might make getting a weekend booking difficult.